Jerome Bougnaud is in the fourth generation of a family of winegrowers from the Cognac region in France. Despite his […]Keep Reading

 Jerome Bougnaud is in the fourth generation of a family of winegrowers from the Cognac region in France.
 Despite his roots and formal training in France, he has made a name for himself in Spain where he’s worked closely with Peter Sisseck at Quinta Sardonia and Pingus as well as El Regajal in the D.O. of Vinos de Madrid.
 A true vigneron at heart, he is equally comfortable in the vineyards as well as the cellar.
 His years of experience in the Duero led to the creation of Galia in 2009 – a personal project he formed with the technical director of El Regajal, Daniel Garcia Pita.

-The foundation of Galia are a collection of vineyards along the Duero in the provinces of Soria, Burgos and Valladolid.
-These are 100 year old vines ranging in elevation from 795 to close to 1000 meters above sea level.
+The foundation of Galia is a collection of vineyards along the Duero in the provinces of Soria, Burgos, and Valladolid.
+These are old vineyards ranging in elevation from 795 to close to 1000 meters above sea level.
 Because these scattered plots were chosen for their potential, rather than their geographic proximity, Galia is bottled as a Vino de Mesa.
-In fact because many of these sites were located outside the borders of established D.O.s, they might have been lost to future generations had Jerome not decided to utilize them for his project.
+In fact, because many of these sites were located outside the borders of established D.O.s, they might have been lost to future generations had Jerome not decided to utilize them for his project.

 In Fuentelcesped, in the province of Burgos, Jerome farms a 0.81 hectare plot of Tempranillo that was planted in 1960.
 This site is located on a terrace of gravelly sand and limestone at an elevation of 852 meters above sea level.
 Also in the province of Burgos but in the village of Hontangas, Jerome has two plots of Garnacha planted on sandy gravel at an elevation of 911 meters.
 These vines were planted in 1920.
 Nearby is a steep, north-facing, 0.37 hectare plot of Tempranillo planted in calcareous clay soils and dating to 1930.